Tuxman88/LibOpenCIF/README.md

 Version
 =======

+1.1.0 - 2014/12/20

+* Interface: Improved user interface.
+* Documentation: Improved documentation.
+* Code: Added a two-file version of the library for Microsoft Windows users.
+* Examples: Added two basic examples of how to use the library.

 1.0.2 - 2014/08/03

 * CMake: The CMake targets where incomplete.
 The library header files not are beign correctly installed.